-Separate to APCERT Operational Members, APCERT has three partnership categories - "Liaison Partner", "Strategic Partner" and "Corporate Partner".
+Separate to APCERT Operational Membership, APCERT also has three partnership categories - "Liaison Partner", "Strategic Partner" and "Corporate Partner".

 APCERT Partners do not have any voting rights but may observe and provide feedback on APCERT operational matters.
 Partners receive a standing invitation to the APCERT Annual Conference.
-Further information can be found in APCERT's Member and Partner Categories Policy.
+Further information can be found in the APCERT Member and Partner Categories Policy.